In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 - Select your account

-- Check server settings, ports, and authentication methods
+- Check server settings and authentication methods

 Update Outlook